craftyjs/craftyjs.github.com/source/documentation/components.md

 Sometimes you might need to know exactly how components are added to an entity.
 (If the component has previously been added to an entity, it won't be further modified.)

-- First a flag indicating the existence of the component is set
+- First a flag indicating the existence of the component is set, and the entity is added to a cached list of entities with that component.
-- Then all properties are copied over from the component's object.
+- Then all simple properties and methods are copied over from the component's object.
 If any already exist, they will be overwritten.
-- If a property is an object or array, it is copied by reference.
+This is a shallow copy: if a property is an object or array, it is copied by reference.
+- If any setters, getters, or other special behavior are defined in the component's `properties` object, they are added by calling `defineProperty`
+- If any handlers are defined in the component's `events` property, they are bound to the entity.
-- Finally, the init function of the component object is called.
+- The init function of the component object is called.
+- Finally, the `"NewComponent"` event is triggered.

 ### The shared object trap